KYVENetwork/docs/docs/validators/protocol_nodes/installation.md

 --metrics
 ```

-This will create a `moonbeam.toml` file under the kysor home directory in `~/.kysor/valaccounts/` where all the other valaccounts are stored.
+This will create a `moonbeam.toml` file under the KYSOR home directory in `~/.kysor/valaccounts/` where all the other valaccounts are stored.
 There you can view your valaccount config.

 If you want to create a valaccount from an existing mnemonic just add the `--recover` flag like this: